 Establish an oral health routine for your little ones at home as soon as that first tooth erupts.
 As your child grows into the toddler years, have conversations about teeth and the importance of taking good care of them.
 There are tons of great books and videos on this topic that will make it fun to learn about oral hygiene.
 You can even incorporate dental experiences into active play time with your child.
 Role play and take turns being the patient and the dentist.
 This can be a fun way to engage them and walk them through what to expect, removing fears and helping them to feel safe and secure when they are in the actual situation.

 If your child has a favorite stuffed animal or toy, let them bring it with them to their dental appointment.
 Having something familiar can make them feel more comfortable.
 It also provides a great gateway for conversation with the dentist and staff.

 At the end of the day, communication is key.
 Talk to your children in a way they can understand and do your best to mentally prepare them for the dentist in a calm, comforting way, just as you would any other new experience.
 You know your child best and are ultimately the best at providing comfort.
-If you are looking for a pediatric dentist, we would love the opportunity to meet with you.
+If you are looking for a pediatric dentist in Lafayette, LA, we would love the opportunity to meet with you.
 Maestri Family Dental has an excellent atmosphere for children and takes on the dual role of dentist and educator on oral health.
 Contact us today to schedule your appointment!